 180 DAYS IN SPAIN: Sketchbook I

 In March of 2006 I set off on an artistic voyage through Spain for six months, generously funded by a grant from the Art Students League of NY.
-Accompanied by fellow painter Amaya Gurpide, our intent was to travel through the lands where so many of our inspirations had done before and hopefully understand a little better why generations of painters before us had felt so inclined to leave their studios behind.
-We traveled from Madrid to Andalucia to Morocco and back to the north of Spain, all the while drawing and painting whatever grabbed our attention.
-It was an immense and overwhelming experience, and we lived it through our paint.
+My intent was to travel through the lands where so many of our inspirations had done before and hopefully understand a little better why generations of painters before us had felt so inclined to leave their studios behind.
+I traveled from Madrid to Andalucia to Morocco and back to the north of Spain, all the while drawing and painting whatever grabbed our attention.
+It was an immense and overwhelming experience, and I lived it through my paint.
 In doing so, I learned that there are many things that cannot be learned in the studio, things that require a new and strange place to awaken all of our senses.

 This was the first sketchbook I started in Spain.
 Some of the drawings were done at the Circulo de Bellas Arte and the rest were done on the streets of Madrid.
 I eventually decided that sketching on toned paper wasn't for me, but not without a few interesting results.